 The shrine does not have an official website.
 However, the official Kawagoe city website has information which is updated annually.

 Things to do in Kawagoe

 There are a huge amount of things to do in Kawagoe.
-You will find over 50 things to do in Kawagoe on this blog as well .
-You can use the Kawagoe tag to find more things to see and do in the area.
+You will find over 100 things to do in Kawagoe on this blog!
+Use the Kawagoe tag to find a selection of events, things to do and see, flowers and places to eat in the area.